creuserr/rotation/README.md

 }
 ```

-Every user agent generator can be customize by passing object as an argument.
+Every user agent generator can be customized by passing an object as an argument.

 ```javascript
 Rotation.createAndroid({